LuisMLopez-dev/Double-Dabble-Algorithm/README.md

 # Double Dabble-Algorithm
-This is a VHDL code for converting a binary number to a BCD (binary-coded decimal) number using the Double Dabble Algorithm.
+This is a VHDL program for converting a binary number to a BCD (binary-coded decimal) number using the Double Dabble Algorithm.

-This algorithm is a way to convert binary numbers into BCD for display purposes.
+Features & Design Purpose:
-I created this code to display numbers on a seven-segment display on a Nexys4 DDR FPGA Board.
+-Converts binary number of any desired length into the corresponding amount of BCD digits -Works well with Seven Segment Displays
-This code is effcient, has comments explaining how the conversion works, and most importantly is portable, and can therefore be used in a wide range of projects.
+-Created in Xilinx Vivado for a Nexys4 DDR FPGA -Efficient, portable, and well commented